O.T.A. (Over the Air)

 Does the antenna i choose matter?

 Yes of course it matters, You can in essence, get a coat hanger and put it at the back of your TV into your antenna in of your TV and you maybe lucky and get some OTA (over the Air) TV, also buying a cheap antenna usually sold anywhere between $25 - $50 like the digiwave (Antra), Eaglestar or multistar may get you some stations if you are lucky, but these are very poorly constructed and cheaply made antenna's from a company that makes and tries to copy every solid product.
-Selecting a channel master antenna and dealing with a company that celebrates 60 years in making nothing but Antenna's the quality and the difference in price is minor compared to the substantial difference in results.
+Selecting an Antennas Direct, Channel Master or Winegard antenna and dealing with a companies that celebrates 65+ years in making nothing but Antenna's the quality and the difference in price is minor compared to the substantial difference in results.
 The cheaper made antenna's work only slightly better then the coat hanger method.
 Choosing between a 4 bay antenna and 8 bay antenna varies depending on distance factors, and terrain (high or low ground).
-The channel master 4 bay antennas are rated at 45 miles which they over exceed especially when going across water like a lake and the 8 bay antenna extends to 60 miles.
+The Antennas Direct extended 4 bay antenna DB4e is rated at 60+ miles which they over exceed especially when going across water like a lake and their 8 bay Extended tange DB8e antenna extends to 70+ miles.

 Going back to TV antenna's sounds so old fashion something grandpa used to do or people that live in the sticks?
 Yes it does bring back some memories of the old days, but those used to give terrible picture quality looking very snowy and not digital quality, well we are in a new era, now you can get better quality then regular cable providers that try and get as many channels through one cable and now also the internet and even the phone from one cable.
 OTA is digital quality and far superior then regular cable providers and because it is uncompressed it is even better then satellite quality. where stuffing too many channels into a cable causes too much loss and poor quality.
 Yes there is some loss in OTA and weather can effect it but it is digital quality and reception does vary from area to area.
 Nonetheless its all Digital quality and its absolutely free!
 Not only is it free and legal but you can also get some HD as well as digital standard definition Television with better quality then your cable provider can deliver to your home.

 Antennas very and some people have reported great success with some of the old fashioned style antenna's that grandpa used to use with a signal amplifier known as a preamp.
-But we have tested and used the Terk 55 indoor/ outdoor antenna as well as the smaller indoor model with great success.
-To Guarantee even better success with OTA the outdoor channel master antenna's both channel master 4221 (4 bay), 4221HD and the channel master 4228 (8 bay) have dramatic results.
-To see the channel master antenna running in Mississauga, visit our showroom and take a deep breath as this will change your view on these HDTV antenna's and make you wonder why you are paying for cable TV.
+To Guarantee even better success with OTA the outdoor antenna's either 4 bay or 8 bay have dramatic results from major manufacturers like Antennas Direct, Channel Master and Winegard.
+To see the Antennas Direct bay technology antenna running in Mississauga, visit our showroom and take a deep breath as this will change your view on these HDTV antenna's and make you wonder why you are paying for cable TV.

 What does OTA mean?